Ezzud/instify/README.md

 <p>

 - Extract the source code on your computer
-- ⚠⚠ Open the `credentials.json` and see how to get all the credentiels below! ⚠⚠
+- ⚠⚠ Open the `credentials.json` and see how to get all the credentials below! ⚠⚠
 - Edit `config.json` file as you want, but DON'T REMOVE %title%, %author% and %track% !
 (PS: \n = a line break)
 - Copy path to the extracted folder
 - Press Windows + R, write `cmd` and press **Enter**